-Before we get to the huge expense list, I just want to say a few things about this income report.
+Before I share my huge expense list, I just want to say a few words about the income report above.

-This earnings report is far from being impressive I realise that.
-There are 1 year old blogs out there that are probably earning that kind of money on a monthly basis already, but I’m happy with this report for now.
+This earnings report is far from being impressive I realize that.
+I also know that there are probably many other 1-year old blogs out there that are generating way more income.
+However, I’m happy with my progress so far.

 OK so let’s get to the expense report… Gulp!